 All of the objects created by these commands are similar in most respects.
-For TPM2\Create() and TPM2\CreatePrimary(), the parameters required to create an object are the same for both commands.
+For TPM2_Create() and TPM2_CreatePrimary(), the parameters required to create an object are the same for both commands.
 They are:

-- · a public area template,
+- a public area template,

 - the sensitive values,

 - optional user-provided identification data, and

 - the optional creation PCR selection.

-For TPM2\CreateLoaded(), the only parameters are the public area template and the sensitive values.
+For TPM2_CreateLoaded(), the only parameters are the public area template and the sensitive values.

-NOTE 2 The user-data and PCR parameters are not used for TPM2\CreateLoaded() as it does not return the creationData used for creation certification.
-For objects where the creation certification is necessary, the TPM2\Create() or TPM2\CreatePrimary() functions are available.

-Any type of object that can be created with TPM2\Create() can be created with TPM2\CreatePrimary() or TPM2\CreateLoaded().
+NOTE 2 The user-data and PCR parameters are not used for TPM2_CreateLoaded() as it does not return the creationData used for creation certification.
+For objects where the creation certification is necessary, the TPM2_Create() or TPM2_CreatePrimary() functions are available.
+Any type of object that can be created with TPM2_Create() can be created with TPM2_CreatePrimary() or TPM2_CreateLoaded().

-TPM2\CreateLoaded() can be used for creation of asymmetric keys but it may not be used for derivation of certain types of asymmetric keys.
+NOTE 3 TPM2_CreateLoaded() can be used for creation of asymmetric keys but it may not be used for derivation of certain types of asymmetric keys.
 This limitation is because of the variability in algorithms for some asymmetric key types (such as RSA).

 The sensitive area of an Object created from a seed does not leave the TPM except in a saved context or by duplication.
-If a Primary Object is not made persistent in the TPM (TPM2\EvictControl()) it will need to be recreated after each TPM Reset.
-If it is not context saved, it will need to be recreated after the next TPM2\Startup().
+If a Primary Object is not context saved (and not persistent), it will need to be recreated after the next TPM2_Startup().
+Even if context saved, if a Primary Object is not made persistent in the TPM (TPM2_EvictControl()), it will need to be recreated after each TPM Reset.